 The Ghetto Has Something Worse Than Bullies

 It’d be easier if they could control you without resorting to violence.
 To them, violence is fun, but it costs more effort than making a few threats and having you fall into line without resistance.
-Resistance makes them experience pain so the kids that were willing to fight back avoided.
+Resistance makes them experience pain.

 Strong or weak didn’t matter: there was a big white kid who could have kicked any of our 7th-grade asses, but he was continually dominated by bullies because he wasn’t willing to fight.